-CPA, which stands for Certified Public Accountant, is an accounting qualification granted by the US government (State Board of Accountancy) to individuals who fulfill certain education and experience requirement as a public accountant.
-The CPA title is one of the most globally recognized professional qualifications, and arguably the most prestigious in the accounting field.
+CPA, which stands for Certified Public Accountant, is an accounting qualification granted by individual State Boards of Accountancy in the U.S. to individuals who fulfill certain education and experience requirement as a public accountant.
+The CPA title is one of the most globally recognized professional qualifications, and arguably is the most prestigious in the accounting field.

 Only CPAs are allowed to own (either as sole owner or as partners) a public accounting firm, and only CPAs can sign the audit report on behalf of the firm.